Entropy production in communication channels: Background on Shannon information theory and stochastic thermodynamics

 The channel coding theorem further states that one can achieve the channel capacity with negligible error using any one of \textit{many} possible optimal encodings of information at the source\footnote{Although there are countably infinitely many such encodings, it is very difficult for a human to find one~\cite{coffey1990any}.}.
 These encodings produce sequences that look as if they were identically and independently drawn (IID) from the input distribution that maximizes the mutual information between input and output~\cite{slot2015shannon}.
 This theorem led to massive engineering efforts toward developing error-correcting codes that achieve this bound~\cite{berrou1996channelcapacityturbo, chung2001channelcapacityLDPC}.
 Such coding strategies are now widespread in digital communication systems~\cite{duman2008coding, viterbi2013principles, clark2013error, rao2015channel, patil2020coding}.
 Moreoever, the study of codes that approach the Shannon bound has been one of the major areas of research in modern information theory for several decades.

 The duality between information and Shannon entropy creates a tight link between information theory and thermodynamics~\cite{brillouin1951maxwell, landauer1961irreversibility, esposito2011second}.
 Stochastic thermodynamics has revealed that the entropy produced over any finite time interval in a single realization of a nonequilibrium process\footnote{In particular, stochastic thermodynamics describes any nonequilibrium system whose state transitions are mediated by energy exchanges with infinite reservoirs.} \textit{can} be negative, in defiance of the Second Law.
 This entropy production (EP) recovers non-negativity only when averaged over all possible realizations (trajectories)~\cite{vdbesposito2015ensemble}\footnote{Moreoever, as the number of degrees of freedom in the model of the system increases, the probability that the entropy production is negative decreases~\cite{rao2018DFT}.
 This explains the observation that the inviolability of the Second Law at the macroscopic scale is matched by a complete absence of the Second Law at the microscopic scale~\cite{collin2005verification, joubaud2008fluctuations}.}.
-A primary focus of most studies in stochastic thermodynamics, the EP is the extra free energy expended compared to an idealized, infinitely slow process.
 Throughout the paper, we refer to the EP as the thermodynamic cost.
 This measure is crucial in many powerful results, including bounds on the precision of generalized currents~\cite{barato2015TUR, horowitz2017TUR} and the speed of changes in a system's probability distribution over states~\cite{shiraishi_funo_saito_2018}.
 The EP has also been applied to study the dynamics of information~\cite{parrondo2015thermodynamics}.